taliesin-insa/micro-conversion/api.md

 ### [POST]
 This action has 2 negative responses defined:
-It will return a status 404 if a error occurs while converting the body to the appriopriate structure.
+It will return a status 400 if a error occurs while converting the body to the appropriate structure and opening the image.
 It will return a status 500 if an error occurs in the Go service.
-This can happen in the image opening or in the file writing.
+This can happen in the file writing.

 + Request (application/json)
 	+ Body